 How smart can a smart city be?
 ‘Smart’ is everything from the footpath to the website.
 So not so smart if it doesn’t include everyone and join the dots between all the factors that make a city a city.
 With digital transformations happening worldwide, the aim of the Smart Cities for All Toolkit is to eliminate the digital divide and improve urban environments for everyone.
-In the video below, James Thurston talks about the issues cities are facing.

 The main part of the toolkit, the Inclusive Innovation Playbook, is detailed and aimed at a policy and planning level.
 Stakeholder participation and inclusion is an essential theme.
 Case studies assist with understanding.
 There is a helpful checklist at the end of the Playbook.
 There’s a lot to digest, but this means it isn’t a cursory overview with simplistic solutions.
 It goes much deeper than a digital accessibility checklist.
 This is about joining the dots across city assets and leveraging them for everyone’s benefit.
 Other sections of the toolkit cover: